vggls/language_models/README.md

 ## Intro
 This is an introductory repo to different architectures of language models, trained and tested on the Penn Treebank.

-In sections A-C we present the steps followed to construct for each model, while section D is dedicated to analysis of results, comparisons and discussion.
+Sections A-C include the steps followed to construct each model and useful remarks to take into account.
+Section D is dedicated to analysis of the results, comparisons and discussion.

-  A. 3-gram language model with Laplace smoothing <br>
+  A. 3-gram language model with Laplace smoothing (*completed*) <br>
-  B. LSTM neural language model: I) with trainable embeddings, II) with pretrained embeddings **(currently working on improvements)** <br>
+  B. LSTM neural language model:  (*to work on improvements - see end of section B*) <br>
+      &nbsp; &nbsp; - case I) with trainable embeddings <br>
+      &nbsp; &nbsp; - case II) with pretrained embeddings <br>
   C. Transformer model **(to do)** <br>
   D. Discussion **(to do)**